Sarmaty Orenburzhya

 Sarmaty Orenburg (Сарматы Оренбург) is a junior ice hockey team based in Orenburg, Russia.

 Founded in 2015, they play in the Eastern Conference of the Russian under-20 Junior Hockey League (MHL).

 Players

 Controversy

 In early 2023, the doctor for the team, Alexander Zhukov, died under suspicious circumstances.
-While no official cause of death has been published, some suspect that his death may be related to his practices of protesting the War in Ukraine.
+While no official cause of death has been published, some suspect that his death may be related to his practices of protesting the Russian invasion of Ukraine.

-In January of 2023, the former head coach for the team, Vladimir Gromilin, was fired by the team's management for physically abusing a player, Yegor Razumnyak.
+In January 2023, the former head coach for the team, Vladimir Gromilin, was fired by the team's management for physically abusing a player, Yegor Razumnyak.
 This comes after a long string of coaches being fired for abuse of the team's young and often underage players.
 Former head coach Artur Ruslanov was fired in 2019 for allegedly being in a homosexual relationship with then-underage player Samuil Danilov.
 Ruslanov has not yet faced trial as his trial date was delayed due to the COVID-19 pandemic.